 Raid Cleanup

 Jane received a request before lunch to come to Special Agent-in-Charge D’Marcus Mason’s office.
 Passing his secretary, she noticed Carolina Hendon sitting with him.
-Master Wu had taught her how to read faces, so Jane could tell that they had disappointing news.
+Master Wu taught her how to read faces so Jane could tell they had disappointing news.

 “Oh, Jane.
 Have a seat,” Mason said.
 “Carolina and I have reviewed all the data files and evidence taken from Boardcraft Engineering and the Sleeping Pigeon Motel.
-I had hoped that we’d find a copy of your rape video there.
+I had hoped we’d find a copy of your rape video there.
 That would have made it easy for me to immediately arrest Imer Bisha and others we’ve identified on the charge of rape and assault.
 Being a raid conducted under a legal search warrant, we could use such evidence in court.

 Alas, no such file exists in either raid location.
 Also, investigators found no slam-dunk evidence that connected Bisha and Morton to either operation.
-We’ve no doubt hurt the mob’s operation by shutting down a blackmail operation and some of their penetration of Fortune 500 companies.
-Still, there’s not enough here to arrest any of the mob leadership.”
+We’ve undoubtedly hurt the mob’s operation by shutting down a blackmail operation and some of their penetration of Fortune 500 companies.
+Still, there’s not enough here to arrest any mob leadership.”

-“I would have thought, Agent Mason, that Chicago Digital Consultantsrequesting a quote on a BART turnstile board with the silk-screen labeling removed would have been sufficient evidence of criminal intent.”
+“I would have thought, Agent Mason, that Chicago Cyber Engineering requesting a quote on a BART turnstile board with the silk-screen labeling removed would have been sufficient evidence of criminal intent.”

 “We’re going to ask Dr. Lewis Morton about it, Jane,” Carolina said.
 “D’Marcus called him and demanded that he come in for an interview at 2:00 p.m.
 Barney is on his way with the Merrick chopper.
 It will be here in ten minutes.
 Please go home and watch the meeting with your FBI satellite phone.
 Jane, we don’t want you anywhere near that guy.”

-Giving D’Marcus Mason a penetrating stare before starting to type, Jane made herself cleargave.
+Jane gave D’Marcus Mason a penetrating stare before starting to type.

 “Respectfully, Agent Mason, I’m not afraid of any of these people.”

 “I’m well aware of that, Jane.
 That’s why we want you ten miles away when we bring this man in for questioning.
 Oh, Marcia is signaling that your helicopter has landed.
 Off you go, Jane.
 Be ready to observe at 2 p.m.”

 Grilling

 Two armed FBI agents shepherded Dr. Lewis Morton and Tony Sipelli through the metal detectors and ultrasound scanners.
-They were relieved of all their electronics, smartwatches, and smartphones to be kept in storage at the FBI entrance.
+The FBI stored all their electronics, phones, and smartwatches at the FBI entrance.
 Tony reminded the agents that any search of their property without a search warrant would have legal repercussions.

-Morton and Sipelli were led to an interior interview room with a two-way mirror and a single door.
+Two FBI guards led Morton and Sipelli to an interior interview room with a two-way mirror and a single door.
 Escorted to their seats, the two guards sat in chairs away from the table.

 “Dr. Morton, Counselor Sipelli, I am Special Agent in Charge D’Marcus Mason.
-If you look at the cameras on the front wall, you will see that this interview is being recorded.
+If you look at the cameras on the front wall, you will see that we are recording this interview.
 May I remind you that it is a federal felony to lie to an FBI agent?

 Seated next to me is Special Agent Carolina Hendon.
 Next to her is Special Agent David Hanko.
 On my left, representing the Justice Department, is US Attorney Joseph Tyler Wolvingham.